-Charitable Gift Annuity - Definition
+Charitable Gift Annuity - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsCharitable Gift Annuity DefinitionA Little More on What is a Charitable Gift AnnuityCharitable Gift Annuity RegulationAcademic Research

 Back to: INHERITANCE, ESTATES, & TRUSTS

 What is a Charitable Gift Annuity?